MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 # Build Services

-MyGet Build Services allows you to connect to three separate Source Control Repositories:
+MyGet Build Services allows you to connect to different types of source control systems:
+* Git
+* Mercurial (Hg)
+* Subversion

+Next to that, integration with several Source Control Repositories is available as well:

 * [GitHub](https://github.com/ "GitHub")
 * [BitBucket](https://bitbucket.org "BitBucket")
 * [CodePlex](http://www.codeplex.com/ "CodePlex")

-And once downloaded, the source code can then be built using a number of different methodologies.
+Once downloaded, source code can then be built using a number of different methodologies.

 <p class="info">
     <strong>NOTE:</strong> Although fully operational, MyGet Build Services is currently still in the Beta Stage.
 While in Beta, you can't trigger a Build, manually or otherwise, faster then one every 5 minutes